 Liposuction in New York with The New York Group

 Do you want to learn more about New York liposuction procedures?
-Request your consultation online, or give us a call at 800-433-7410 or 914-366-6139 (Tarrytown), 845-294-2018 (Goshen) or 914-293-8700 to reach our offices at the Hudson Valley Hospital Center, Cortlandt Manor, NY.
+Request your consultation online, or give us a call at 800-433-7410 or 914-366-6139 (Tarrytown), 845-294-2018 (Goshen).
 The New York Group for Plastic Surgery has served the New York area for over 27 years and you can schedule your visit with one of our plastic surgeons at our conveniently located offices in either Westchester or Orange County, New York.